|To view a larger image in a new window you have to one click the small photo's.

 To see more photos go to:

-It is capable of speeds of up to 70mph on land
+It is capable of speeds of up to 110 km/h on land and 11 km/h knots on water.

-All the work was done in his open fronted and primitive
+All the work was done in his open fronted and in a primitive shed.

 A comfortable 4 berth interior with cooker and sink.